A Nonsmooth Dynamical Systems Perspective on Accelerated Extensions of ADMM: Convergence rates

 \begin{itemize}

-\item Over-relaxation (i.e., $\alpha\in(1,2)$) can improve convergence in some cases more than others.
-For instance, in the convex case \eqref{eq:relaxed_aadmm_convex} the improvement in the constant is linear in $\alpha$, while in the strongly convex case \eqref{eq:heavy_ball_admm_strongly_convex} $\alpha$ appears inside an exponential.
-An optimal choice of $\alpha$ depends on the problem and the values of the other parameters.
+\item The relaxation parameter $\alpha$ improves convergence in some cases more than others, e.g., in the convex case \eqref{eq:relaxed_aadmm_convex} there is only a linear improvement in the constant $C$, but in the strongly convex case \eqref{eq:heavy_ball_admm_strongly_convex} the parameter $\alpha$ appears under an exponential.

-\item Although R-HB-ADMM attains an exponential convergence rate in \eqref{eq:heavy_ball_admm_strongly_convex}, the damping constant $\rr$ must be below a certain threshold.
-In contrast, R-A-ADMM achieves only a sublinear rate in \eqref{eq:relaxed_aadmm_strongly_convex}, but $r$ is unconstrained.
-In our experiments we observed that R-HB-ADMM outperforms R-A-ADMM in most cases for appropriate values of $\rr$ in the strongly convex setting.
+\item The dynamical system modelling R-HB-ADMM attains exponential convergence \eqref{eq:heavy_ball_admm_strongly_convex}.
+In contrast, the system associated to R-A-ADMM achieves only a sublinear rate \eqref{eq:relaxed_aadmm_strongly_convex}.
+We observed numerically that R-HB-ADMM outperforms R-A-ADMM in most cases, even for nonstrongly convex functions.